ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 We are currently in an alley with Grog facing two hoard guards.

-The ship is an entire self sustaining community.
+The ship is an entire self sustaining community

-The zombies and raid is a distraction for the baron stealing some artifacts from the castle.
+The zombies and raid is a distraction for the baron stealing some artifacts from the castle

 Amulate in the shape of a black start on Diamond Fang neck.
 Gaxl Diamond Fang is his real name.
 It says "Draxl Diamond Fang, Lord of the Roads, 5th Seat of the Black Star Council"